szkkng/kengo-dev/posts/jr-granular.md

 In this tutorial I will show you how to make [JR-Granular](https://github.com/szkkng/jr-granular), a real-time granular fx plugin, with
 RNBO C++ export and JUCE.
 In particular, I will focus on the following:
 - how to do the RNBO C++ export
-- how to include the exported code into a JUCE project
 - how to connect the exported code and JUCE using [APVTS](https://docs.juce.com/master/classAudioProcessorValueTreeState.html)
+- how to make custom UIs with JUCE

 Let's get started.

+### Prerequisites
+- Install Xcode Command Line Tools by running "xcode-select --install".
+- Download and install [CMake](https://cmake.org/download/) by running "brew install cmake".
+- Get Projucer by downloading [JUCE](https://juce.com/get-juce/download).

 ## Making rnbo-granular.maxpat